 Karen is also an ACA Accredited Clinical Supervisor

-their authentic and true self.
-His search for this has led him to wrestle with his dual Australian-Asian identity, his family's migration story, and work through childhood wounding.
-Since 2011, Will has supported men and women
+This passion has led me to wrestle with my dual Australian-Asian identity, my family's migration story, and work through childhood wounding.
+Since 2011, I have supported men and women with the following:

 Nicola has worked as a counsellor and therapeutic specialist in the human services sector for the past three decades.
 She has also managed a diverse range of therapeutic programs with asylum seekers, former young refugees, Aboriginal and marginalised young people and their families.